“Life is short, and it is up to you to make it sweet.” – Sarah Louise Delany.

 Think about all the benefits you stand to gain from living your best life.
 Does your life sound like it needs this change?
 Then I challenge you today to take that bold step and make those changes.

 Do the things you love – that will give you the Inspiration, strength and persuasion.
-Get inspired from some some of my best love quotes.
+Get inspired from my inspirational quotes about love.

 If you have any such stories of when you took a bold step to do something for yourself, please share with us in the comment.